 - fees for professionals (computer graphics artist, videographer, editor, reviser, etc.) who have not contributed personal creative work or artistic exploration work along with the students to the project

 - expenses associated with the participation of a cultural mediator

-The deadline for receipt of applications has passed for the 2020-2021 school year.
+The deadline for receipt of applications is October 15, 2022.